WILD (21-13-2) at KINGS (20-13-3)

 Last 10: Minnesota 7-3-0; Los Angeles 6-3-1

-Season series: it's the second meeting in five days after the teams didn't see each other for one day less than a year.
-The Wild won 4-3 in a shootout at home.
+Season series: It's the second meeting in five days after the teams didn't see each other for one day less than a year.
+The Wild won 4-3 in a shootout at home this past Saturday.

 Big story: The Los Angeles Kings return home after a five-game trip that ended with a 3-1 loss at Phoenix on Tuesday that all but assured that they won't catch Anaheim in the race for first place in the Pacific Division.
 The Minnesota Wild are hanging onto the top spot in the Northwest Division despite losing 5-2 at San Jose on Wednesday night -- but they should have their newest acquisition, forward Jason Pominville, available for the game.